neijrr/nextcloud_passwords_handbook_ru/Administrators/Index.md

-> Welcome to the Passwords Administrator Handbook.
+> Welcome to the Passwords app for Nextcloud Administrator Handbook.

 ## Contents
 #### Installation & Maintenance